Skip to main content

 Merle was a long-time supporter of the local community centre called Sylvan Hall. so she was saddened to hear it had structural problems and must be demolished.

 However, she got behind the efforts to build a new community centre and generously supported the local committee raising money for the new hall, which now also serves as a home for the rowing team from Saint Francis Xavier.
-She has become close to the rowers and often treats them to lunch after their workout on the lake.
+She has become close to the rowers and often treats them to lunch after their workouts on the lake.

 In her honour, a rowing scull was named the Merle Taylor.
 The local club also dedicated the Merle Taylor Award for Team Spirit, presented to the winning team at the Canadian University Rowing Championship, held at Lochaber in 2015.
 Merle took us down to the lake to show us “her” rowing scull, which was hanging up with the others.